-1. notation of the fact of discipline on the offender's transcript for a period of one (1) or more years, but not exceed five (5) years;

-- 2. repeat of the assignment that triggered the discipline; - a failing grade or mark or assessment in the piece of work triggering the discipline; - 4. failure of the class or seminar or program; - 5. failure of the academic year; - suspension for an academic term or year (to a maximum suspension of three (3) academic years); - 7. expulsion from the University; - loss of a current or continuing scholarship, or both, or loss of eligibility to receive or to maintain scholarships or prizes or bursaries; and - 9. removal from the President's List."
+- 1. notation of the fact of discipline on the offender's transcript for a period of one (1) or more years, but not exceed five (5) years; - 2. repeat of the assignment that triggered the discipline; - 3. a failing grade or mark or assessment in the piece of work triggering the discipline; - 4. failure of the class or seminar or program; - 5. failure of the academic year; - 6. suspension for an academic term or year (to a maximum suspension of three (3) academic years); - 7. expulsion from the University; - 8. loss of a current or continuing scholarship, or both, or loss of eligibility to receive or to maintain scholarships or prizes or bursaries; and - 9. removal from the Dean's List.
+(Note- In the case of King's Removal from President's List)

-B. Faculty Procedures
+6. Faculty Procedures